-If you’ve just received your marriage-based green card, you might be surprised to discover that your green card may be set to expire after just two years.
+If you’ve just received your marriage green card, you might be surprised to discover that your green card may be set to expire after just two years.
+Not to worry!

 Every marriage-based green card applicant who has been married for less than two years receives a conditional green card, also known as “conditional permanent residency.”
-Practically speaking, conditional permanent residents have the same rights and privileges as, well, permanent permanent residents.
+Practically speaking, a conditional permanent resident has the same rights and privileges as a permanent resident.

 Here’s what you need to know if you have conditional permanent residency…